claritychallenge/clarity/docs/CONTRIBUTING.md

 If you have algorithms or code that you would like to contribute then please get in touch by emailing us at [claritychallengecontact@gmail.com](mailto:claritychallengecontact@gmail.com).
-We will be happy to help you integrate your contribution into the Clarity framework; we can even help translate contributions from other languages, e.g. MATLAB.
+We will be happy to help you integrate your contribution into the pyClarity framework; we can even help translate contributions from other languages, e.g. MATLAB.

 You are also very welcome to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository and address bugs